teakdemir/teakdemir.github.io/README.md

 # Site
 # tolgaea.me

-A personal portfolio website for indie game developer Tolga Eren Akdemir.
+A personal portfolio website for my game projects.
 Got some help from claude.ai

 ## 🎮 Features